#

 The encode

-function will automatically sign all inputs of the transaction that can be signed with the private key of the computer object on which the function is called.
-In this case, this is the input as revision a._rev
+function signs all inputs that can be signed with the private key of the object on which the function is called.
+In this case, this is the input that spends revision a._rev

 .